How to Reduce Your Hotel’s Operating Costs…

 Keeping abreast of maintenance issues is a good way to prolong equipment lifespans and reduce energy consumption.
 The last thing you want during peak times is a catastrophic breakdown because clients are quick to notice.
 They may perceive your facility as unreliable and perhaps opt to check in elsewhere next time.
 System breakdowns are costly phenomena, causing inconveniences and a hassle-filled environment for the employees.
 The best way to avoid such occurrences is to schedule regular maintenance for HVAC, fans, filters, belts, bearings, pools, and other amenities.

 Some of the world’s best hotels are green.
 Want to reduce your hotel energy bills?
 Adopt eco-friendly measures that are not only economical but also a great boost to your brand’s name.
-Think of simple but cost-friendly measures like:
+Think of simple but cost-friendly measures.
+Air source heat pump installers can advise on the most eco friendly strategy when it comes to replacing a traditional boiler with an air source pump.
+Other steps you can take include:

 - The use of appliances with the ENERGY STAR label